Tuesday, January 31, 2012

 Assign dialogue tags and action tags to the right speaker/do-er.
 Those by a different character needs to be in another line. #writetip

-For my editing/beta reading/query package/proofreading service, visit my editor blog.
+For my editing/beta reading/query package/proofreading service, visit my editor website.
 Thanks for visiting~

 Labels: Twitter Writetip and EditTip